bsdlcook/freebsd/README.md

 # Prerequisites

-There isn't much prerequisites as the post-setup script makes it *for the most part* autonomous.
+There isn't much prerequisites as the bootstrap script makes it *for the most part* autonomous.
 Before you continue running the setup you need to meet the following conditions:
 - Basic UNIX/BSD* knowledge;
 - Freshly installed FreeBSD system;
-- Git, bash and doas installed ``pkg install git bash doas``.
+- Git, bash and doas installed ``pkg install git-lite bash doas``.
 I'd like to make bash redundant but the bourne shell doesn't support arrays ~~damn POSIX~~;
 - User added to the doas config file with 'nopass' enabled for that user (makes life much easier, run this command on the root account): ``echo "permit nopass YOUR_USER as root" | tee -a /usr/local/etc/doas.conf``.
 This isn't a good practice allowing non-privileged users running doas as root without root password.
 However security isn't a number one priority in this type of environment, it's simply for the sake of convenience.
 - Everything else is pulled in by the setup script.
 Nothing else required - only a brain and common sense.